glFusion/glfusion/contributing.md

 Please submit a pull request with the fix or improvements after you have fully tested your changes.
 The workflow for a pull request is as follows:

-1. Fork the glFUsion project on Github
+1. Fork the glFusion project on Github
 1. Create a feature branch
 1. Add your changes to the [ChangeLog](https://github.com/glFusion/glfusion/blob/master/CHANGELOG.md)
 1. If you have multiple commits please combine them into one commit by [squashing them](http://git-scm.com/book/en/Git-Tools-Rewriting-History#Squashing-Commits)